 For many years, Theresa has been a strong supporter of local post offices.
 She successfully campaigned against plans by the previous Labour Government to close East Barnet post office.
 Thanks to investment in the post office network by the Conservative Government, East Barnet, Bells Hill, Whetstone, and High Barnet post offices all have refurbished facilities and longer opening hours.

 Alongside residents' group, Friends of Barnet Market (FoBM), Theresa Villiers fought a long campaign to save our historic market in High Barnet.
 The market suffered under the previous owners, spending months in a temporary site in the Stapylton Road car park.
 When it finally returned to its St Albans Road home, it faced very poor conditions for traders and customers, including a terrible uneven surface and tatty hoardings.
 After the market's home site was bought by the William Pears Group, Theresa pressed them to deliver the improvements to the market which had long been promised.
 The market re-opened in St Albans Road 23 November 2013 with a new even surface and much improved facilities for market traders.
+It has recently moved the bandstand area at the back of the Spires.

 January 2012: Villiers welcomes new owners for Barnet Market